nitzanlab/AnnoTransfer/README.md

 ```
 tail -F main_controller.out main_controller.err
 ```
-TO check if the job still runs and more details:
+To check if the job still runs and more details:
 ```
 scontrol show job <job_id>
 ```